OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/workflow/workflow.md

 The following sections describe the general workflow that will be utilized to meet State of Colorado goals.
 **This workflow is proposed and is being phased in.
 The workflow will be evaluated and adjusted based on actual use.
-Ideally the workflow is fairly organic and natural and does not become a bottleneck to making decisions and getting work done.**
+Ideally the workflow is fairly organic and does not become a bottleneck to making decisions and getting work done.**

 ## 1. Enter Issue on GitHub Issues Page ##